Monday, June 29, 2009

 Sunday, June 28, 2009

-One who rents out his property may increase the rent for payment that is delayed, but one who sells something may not increase the purchase price for payment that is delayed.
+A person who rents out his property may increase the rent for delayed payment, but one who sells something may not increase the purchase price for delayed payment.

-For example, if one rented a house to someone and said, “If you pay me for the year in advance - 10 sela, but if you pay every month, 1 sela a month” - the rent is the true price, and the discount is given for paying early.
-However, if he sold a field, the money is owed right away, and paying more later is a reward for waiting for money, which is prohibited.
+For example, if one rented a house to someone and said, “If you pay me for the year in advance - 10 sela, but if you pay every month, 1 sela a month,” - the rent is the actual price, and the discount is given for paying early.
+However, if he sells a field, the money is immediately owed, and paying more later is a reward for waiting for money, which is prohibited.

 Rav Kahana was once late to Rav's lecture.
-He heard that Rav kept mentioning the word “gourds,” and he later asked the other students, what was Rav saying.
-They told him this: If one gave money to a gardener for large gourds, while the gardener currently only had small gourds, such a forward contract is allowed, because small gourds will grow into large ones – provided that the gardener supplies these same gourds.
+He heard Rav keep mentioning the word "gourds," and he later asked the other students what Rav was saying.
+They told him this: If one gave money to a gardener for large gourds, while the gardener currently only had small gourds, such a forward contract is allowed because small gourds will grow into large ones – provided that the gardener supplies these same gourds.

 One who makes a loan to his fellow may not dwell in a borrower's house for free, nor may he rent it from him for less than the usual price – because this constitutes interest.